tkruse/build-bench/README.md

 ## No really, which one should I use for Java projects?

-Maven or Gradle are the default choice for most open-source Java projects and many Businesses out there.
+Maven or Gradle are the default choice for most open-source Java projects and many businesses out there.
 Maven may still be more popular in the industry for stability, but Gradle has a stronger innovation drive.
-There is an experimental project called Graven wrapping Maven with a Groovy DSL.
-Both have hundreds of open-source plugins available, and both get special support from IDEs, Continuous integration servers, etc.
+Both have hundreds of open-source plugins available, and both get special support from IDEs, Continuous integration servers, etc. I personally favor Gradle and give some details about what I dislike about Maven below.

 Buildr seems to be mostly similar to Gradle but written in Ruby, which offers some advantages and disadvantages.
 It does not seem to gain the kind of market share Gradle and Maven have established.

 Ant is still being used, but it's unclear what advantages it offers.
 Maybe simplicity for creating many small unconventional tasks.
 Gant is built on top of ant and similar in purpose, but allowing to write in Groovy.

 Leiningen and sbt are optimized (in usability) for Clojure and Scala respectively.
-If you only use Java, it probably does not pay to use either of them.
+If you only use Java, it probably does not pay off to use either of them, unless you wanted to learn / integrate those languages anyway.

 Bazel and Pants are derived from Googles Blaze system optimized for huge monorepo corporate ecosystems, where thousands of projects with interdependencies are continuously build and deployed.
 Buck is used at Facebook, Pants at Twitter.
 They shine in build speed and caching, but they require more developer attention and effort, because they are rule based, and have no high-level abstraction of a project object model like Gradle or Maven.
 And being still fairly new as open-source projects at this time, they do not have the mature support from other open-source tools.
 As an example, buck only lately got a feature to automatically download dependencies from central Maven repositories.